Other Required Provisions

 Alcoholic beverages may not be sold to anyone under 21 years of age.
 No glass containers or cans may be used for serving the beverages.
 Conditions for serving alcohol will be described in the alcohol permit and must be provided to the Permits and Reservations office and Park Patrol.
 For more information visit the Department of Alcoholic Beverage Control page.

 Fire Department Permit

-Prior approval from the Recreation & Park Department, a $1 Million Liability Insurance, naming as additionally insured, the City & County of San Francisco and the Recreation and Park Department, is required from the vendor.
-SFRPD does NOT provide electricity for public use.
+Prior approval from the Recreation & Park Department, a $1 Million Liability Insurance, naming as additionally insured, the City and County of San Francisco and the Recreation and Park Department, is required from the vendor.
+SFRPD does not provide electricity for public use.
 A quiet portable generator must be used.

 Permittee will be providing portable toilets based on attendance of which certain minimum amounts must meet ADA specifications.